-RemObjects Mercury adds a few extra features to the Visual Basic™ language, in order to allow better interaction with all supported platforms and APIs, as well as to interact with the other Elements languages.
+RemObjects Mercury adds meny extra features to the Visual Basic™ language, in order to allow better interaction with all supported platforms and APIs, interact with the other Elements languages, and just in general make Mercury a better language.

 In addition to